Sleaker/sleaker.github.io/_posts/2015-10-09-theblogstarts.md

 ###Where to Begin
 A couple days ago I thought I should look into doing a blog site.
 I've been thinking it would be a great way to show off the things that I've been working on, and give me a concrete place to write about the things I'm learning.
 The first thing that I looked for was a CMS of some sort that was 'git-backed' but this didn't really turn up anything useful.
-There are a few frameworks out there, but really I realized I just needed a simple way to statically host a blog.
+There are a few frameworks out there to accomplish this, but I realized I just needed a simple way to statically host a blog.
 I found [Jekyll] which ended up being able to fulfill exactly the niche that I am looking for.

 ###Jekyll
 So Jekyll was a bit confusing at first, I'm accustomed to server software that hosts specific websites that you've built.
 Instead jekyll builds out the website from templates and then dumps the content into a servable directory.
 After getting jekyll installed and playing around with a few of the configuration variables I want on the search for some alternative pre-built templates. [autm-rb] is what I found, and I ended up customizing it for myself.
 So that's where we are at now.
 A nice little blog where I can post.